Tobacco control: At the global level

-Tobacco control policies
+Policies

 Age restriction

 Tobacco policies that limit the sale of cigarettes to minors and restrict smoking in public places are important strategies to deter youth from accessing and consuming cigarettes.
 Amongst youth in the United States, for example, when compared with students living in states with strict regulations, young adolescents living in states with no or minimal restrictions, particularly high school students, were more likely to be daily smokers.
 These effects were reduced when logistic regressions were adjusted for sociodemographic characteristics and cigarette price, suggesting that higher cigarette prices may discourage youth to access and consume cigarettes independent of other tobacco control measures.

-In December 2022, New Zealand became the first country to pass a bill that effectively raises the minimum age for cigarette consumption annually, in an effort to prohibit their sale to future generations.
+In December 2022, New Zealand became the first country to pass a bill that effectively raises the minimum age for cigarette consumption annually, to prohibit their sale to future generations.
 The bill specifically prohibits the sale of cigarettes to anyone born on or after 1 January 2009.
+However, the law was later repealed before it could come into effect.

 Graphic warning labels

-Smokers are not fully informed about the risks of smoking.
-Tobacco packaging warning messages which are graphic, larger, and more comprehensive in content are more effective in communicating the health risks of smoking.
+Some smokers are not fully informed about the risks of smoking.
+Tobacco packaging warning messages which are graphic, larger, and more comprehensive in content are more effective in communicating health risks and knowledge about smoking.
 Smokers who noticed the warnings were significantly more likely to endorse health risks, including lung cancer and heart disease.
 In each instance where labelling policies differed between countries, smokers living in countries with government mandated warnings reported greater health knowledge.

-Graphic warning labels on cigarette packs are noticed by the majority of adolescents, increase adolescents’ cognitive processing of these messages and have the potential to lower smoking intentions.
+Graphic warning labels on cigarette packs are noticed by the majority of adolescents, increase adolescents' cognitive processing of these messages and have the potential to lower smoking intentions.
 The introduction of graphic warning labels has greatly reduced smoking among adolescents.